GodotVR/godot_oculus_mobile/README.md

 **Note:**<br>
 This plugin is in **beta**.<br>
-Testing needs to be complete before it's deemed stable and ready for use.<br>
 If you'd like to contribute to the testing process, follow the instructions below to setup and use the plugin, and report any issues you encounter.
 Thanks!<br>